shuds13/agentlab_slides/README.md

-That writes a `.pptx` for each deck built, and if LibreOffice is on the PATH a `.pdf` beside it.
+That writes a `.pptx` for each deck built, and if LibreOffice is on the PATH a `.pdf`, beside it.

 ## Decks